Responsive behavior in Beaver Builder

 All Beaver Builder layouts are responsive, meaning they automatically adjust for various screen sizes.

-- As of Beaver Builder 2.2, you can make changes for specific device sizes by entering Responsive Editing Mode.
+- You can make changes for specific device sizes by entering Responsive Editing Mode.
 See the example in the Related Articles for more information.

 By default, layouts are responsive in the following ways:

-Beaver Builder has three device sizes built in: large (typically desktop and laptop displays), medium (tablets) and small (smartphones).
+- Beaver Builder has three device sizes built in: large (typically desktop and laptop displays), medium (tablets) and small (smartphones).
+Device sizes are determined by breakpoints set on browser width.
+For details, see this article about breakpoints.

 Stacking determines how rows, columns, and modules are ordered as the width of the display decreases.
 You can control column stacking by setting custom column widths for each device size, or you can disable column stacking.